Palaciodiego008/docxsmith/README.md

 # DocxSmith - The Document Forge

 <p align="center">
-  <strong>A powerful and elegant Go library and CLI tool for manipulating .docx files</strong>
+  <strong>A powerful and elegant Go library and CLI tool for manipulating .docx and .pdf files</strong>
 </p>

 ## Features

+### DOCX Support
 - **Create** new .docx documents from scratch
 - **Read** and parse existing .docx files
 - **Modify** document content programmatically